Nick Tortorello has kindly drafted a survey, as he did for our 25th. It might be fun to look back at those 25-year-old results:

 You can see the complete report from our 25th here.

-We’ll be “previewing” some of the results from our 50th Reunion survey here.
+We’ll be “previewed” some of the results from our 50th Reunion survey during our Virtual Reunion — here’s what we have so far.
 Thanks to all for the time and effort spent answering the questions.